dbos-inc/dbos-transact-py/dbos/_templates/hello/README.md

 dbos-cloud app deploy
 ```

-This command outputs a URL--visit it to see your app!
+This command outputs a URL: visit it to see your app!
 You can also visit the [DBOS Cloud Console](https://console.dbos.dev/) to see your app's status and logs.